freenas/freenas-docs/userguide/quick.rst

    Enter the Root Password

-Enter the password chosen during the installation.
-The administrative GUI is displayed as shown in
+To instead log into the legacy UI, click the :guilabel:`Legacy UI` link.

-:numref:`Figure %s <quick_graphic_config_menu_fig>`.
+Enter the password for the root user that was chosen during the installation.
+The administrative GUI for the legacy UI is displayed as shown in :numref:`Figure %s <quick_graphic_config_menu_fig>`.

 .. _quick_graphic_config_menu_fig: